connamara/protobuf_spec/README.md

 require "protobuf_spec/cucumber"
 ```

 You will need to load the ruby_protobuf generated classes you intend to test.
-This can be done by generating the classes into the cucumber support/ directory, or requiring them manually.
+This can be done by generating the classes into the cucumber ```support/``` directory, or requiring them manually.

-You also need to define a `last_protouf` method.
+You also need to define a `last_protobuf` method.

 See ```features/``` for example usage